Cray-HPE/docs-csm/operations/README.md

 - [Use S3 Libraries and Clients](artifact_management/Use_S3_Libraries_and_Clients.md)
 - [Generate Temporary S3 Credentials](artifact_management/Generate_Temporary_S3_Credentials.md)

-## Compute Rolling Upgrades
+## Compute rolling upgrades

 Upgrade sets of compute nodes with the Compute Rolling Upgrade Service \(CRUS\) without requiring an entire set of nodes to be out of service at once.
 CRUS enables administrators to limit the impact on production caused from upgrading compute nodes by working through one step of the upgrade process at a time.

-> **`NOTE`** CRUS was deprecated in CSM 1.2.0.
+> **NOTE** CRUS was deprecated in CSM 1.2.0.
 It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.
 See [Deprecated features](../introduction/differences.md#deprecated_features).

 - [Compute Rolling Upgrade Service (CRUS)](compute_rolling_upgrades/Compute_Rolling_Upgrades.md)